10 Toxic Things Covert Narcissist Mothers Say Often

 Worse, they create emotional codependency using a toxic mix of conditional love, emotional blackmail, trauma bonding, and guilt-tripping.
 This leaves the child in a state of constant cognitive dissonance.

-If you’re an adult finding it hard to deal with the emotional scars from a narcissistic mom, get help from a therapist to cope with your feelings of insecurity, shame, and self-loathing.
+If you’re an adult having a hard time dealing with the emotional scars left by a narcissistic mother, see a therapist.
+They can help you deal with your insecurity, shame, and hatred of yourself.